dgtony/dataflow/README.md

 ## Usage

-Library takes execution plan as a set of stages and its requirements, and constructs and spawns special flow network that will automatically parallelize and optimally run given computation in order to reduce total execution time as much as possible.
+Library takes execution plan as a set of stages and its requirements, and constructs and spawns special *flow-network* that will automatically parallelize and optimally run given computation in order to reduce total execution time as much as possible.

 It's easier to understand with a specific example.
 Let's say we need to compute following expression: